PaulStapel/PaulStapel.github.io/content/Recipes/sweet-and-spicy-hoisin-beef-bliss.md

     - Chinese
 ---

-I love wokkking, and it has been a bit to cold to use my wok in the last few months.
+I love wokking, but it has been a bit too cold to use my wok in the last few months.
 Today however, I just couldn't resist the urge to wok, and this delicious recipe is the result.

 ## Ingredients